rylanharper/nitrogen-docs/index.md

       link: https://nitrogenshop.netlify.app

 features:
-  - title: Storefront API
+  - title: Storefront + Admin API
     icon: 💎
-    details: "Connect seamlessly with the Storefront API.
+    details: "Connect to the Storefront and Admin APIs at the same time.
 No third-party module used."
   - title: GraphQL Client
     icon: ⚡
     details: "Lightweight GraphQL client with built-in caching for optimized performance."